Market turbulence rattles small Indian IPOs as bigger deals loom

 "Valuation expectations may need to be tempered," said a second senior Mumbai-based investment banker.
 "We have to be careful about what we take to market."

 Among the most anticipated offerings is the IPO of up to $181 million of Coffee Day Enterprises, which operates the Cafe Coffee Day chain.
-Interglobe Aviation, which runs the IndiGo airline, is seeking a $400 million listing.
+Interglobe Aviation IPO-INAI.NS, which runs the IndiGo airline, is seeking a $400 million listing.

 Analysts warn more uncertainty is in store given the U.S. Federal Reserve is expected to raise interest rates as early as September, raising the prospect of continued outflows from emerging markets.